Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 - Platform lock-in: Only works within Airtable's ecosystem

-- Limited customization: No custom agent behaviors or tools definable
+- Limited customization: Can't define custom agent behaviors or tools

 - Closed source: No self-hosting option